50+ key elderly caregiver interview questions

 Dementia-specific care

-- Do you have experience with memory or cognitive impairment?
+- Do you have experience with memory or cognitive impairments?

 - How comfortable are you with dementia patients?